Codecademy/docs/content/plotly/concepts/graph-objects/terms/mesh3d/mesh3d.md

 - 'paths/computer-science'
 ---

-The **`.Mesh3d()`** is a function in Plotly's graph-objects module used to create 3D mesh plots.
-The surface is constructed from a set of vertices in 3D space `(x,y,z)` and triangles that are defined by three points(vertices).
+The **`.Mesh3d()`** function in Plotly's graph-objects module is used to create 3D mesh plots.
+The surface is constructed from a set of vertices in 3D space `(x, y, z)` and triangles defined by three vertices.
 These triangles are specified using index arrays `(i, j, k)`, where each index refers to a vertex.

 ## Syntax